 - Who should I call with questions or concerns during non-business hours?

-- Are there any lifestyle changes I should make during treatment?
+- Are there any lifestyle changes I should make before or during treatment?

 - Do I need to change what I eat during treatment?
 Is there anything I should stay away from?

 - What kind of exercises can I do?
 How often?
 Are there any limitations?

 - What support services do you recommend for me?
 My family?
 Can you recommend a social worker to help locate support services?

 - Can you recommend a support group where I can talk to another cancer patient or thriver (someone who has been through cancer)?

 - If I start to feel overwhelmed or depressed, can you suggest a health care professional I can speak to?

 - What is the chance that the cancer will come back?
 What specific signs or symptoms should I watch for?

 - How long will it take for me to get better and feel more like myself?
 When will side effects go away?